simonvh/gimmemotifs-manuscript/manuscript.md

 5A).

 To demonstrate the utility of maelstrom we identified motif activity based on enhancers in hematopoietic cells.
-We downloaded 72 human hematopoietic DNAseI experiments (Supplemental Table X), called peaks, and created a combined peak set as a collection of putative enhancers.
-In addition we downloaded 193 hematopoietic H3K27ac ChIP-seq experiments, mainly from BLUEPRINT [@MzCvXTgB] (Supplemental Table X).
-We determined the number of H3K27ac reads per enhancer.
+We downloaded 69 human hematopoietic DNaseI experiments (Supplementary Table S1), called peaks, and created a combined peak set as a collection of putative enhancers.
+In addition we downloaded 193 hematopoietic H3K27ac ChIP-seq experiments, mainly from BLUEPRINT [@MzCvXTgB] (Supplementary Table S1).
+We determined the number of H3K27ac reads per enhancer (Supplementary Table S2).
 After log2 transformation and scaling, we selected the 50,000 most dynamic peaks.
 Figure 5B shows the correlation of the H3K27ac enrichment in these 50,000 enhancers between cell types.
 For this plot, replicates were combined by taking the mean value and all etperiments corresponding to treated